CiscoTestAutomation/geniefiletransferutilslib/docs/introduction.rst

 .. note::

-    Make sure to source the env.sh to setup the `pyATS` env.
+    Make sure to source the env.sh(bash)/env.csh(C shell) to setup the `pyATS` env.
+    For more information about pyATS installation please check the documentation_.

-Once installed the FileTransferUtils package can be imported using `import'
+Once installed the ``FileTransferUtils`` package can be imported using `import`

 .. code-block:: python